 Further F10 presses will keep adding new values you save into free variables.

 Now to do a game fix with these values, you need to create a ".ini" for the game in the "GameFixes" folder.
-Make a copy of "template.ini" with the name of the game and include it in "d3dx.ini" as you see in the existing examples (like "include = GameFixes\Dark_Cloud_2.ini").
+Make a copy of "

 In your new game ini file you will see variables corresponding for each regex (40 values and 4 pairs of ranges for each one).
 The comments in the text let you know what they're for intuitively.